Platform screen doors: Indonesia

 The Soekarno–Hatta Airport Skytrain, opened in 2017, has full-height platform screen doors.
 The Jakarta MRT, opened in 2019, has full-height PSDs in underground stations and half-height PSDs in elevated stations.
 The Jakarta LRT, opened in 2019, has half-height PSDs.
-The Greater Jakarta LRT, which will open in 2022, will have half-height platform screen doors.
+The Greater Jakarta LRT, which opened in 2023, has half-height platform screen doors.
 PSDs are used in some TransJakarta bus stops, but they are often broken and have to be turned off.

+Ireland

+The future Dublin MetroLink will have platform screen doors.

+Israel

+The underground stations on the Red Line on the Tel Aviv Light Rail have full height platform screen doors, with the exception of the Elifelet, Shenkar and Kiryat Arye stations which have half-height Platform screen doors.

 Italy

 Platform screen doors are used in most newly built rapid transit lines and systems of new construction in Italy.
-PSDs are present on Turin Metro, the Venice People Mover, the Perugia Minimetrò, the Brescia Metro, Line 5 of the Milan Metro, Marconi Express Bologna, Pisa Mover (linking Pisa airport and Pisa Centrale station) and Line C of the Rome Metro.
+PSDs are present on Turin Metro, the Venice People Mover, the Perugia Minimetrò, the Brescia Metro, Line 4 and Line 5 of the Milan Metro, Marconi Express Bologna, Pisa Mover (linking Pisa airport and Pisa Centrale station) and Line C of the Rome Metro.

 Japan

 The Tokyo Metro and Toei Subway began using barriers with the 1991 opening of the Namboku Line (which has full-height platform screen doors), and subsequently installed automatic platform gates on the Mita, Marunouchi, and Fukutoshin lines.
 Some railway lines, including the subway systems in Sapporo, Sendai, Nagoya, Osaka, Kyoto, and Fukuoka, also utilize barriers to some extent.

 In August 2012, the Japanese government announced plans to install barriers at stations used by 100,000 or more people per day, and the Ministry of Land, Infrastructure, Transport and Tourism allotted 36 million yen ($470,800) for research and development of the system the 2011-2012 fiscal year.
 A difficulty was the fact that some stations are used by different types of trains with different designs, making barrier design a challenge.

 As of November 2012, only 34 of 235 stations with over 100,000 users per day were able to implement the plan.
 The ministry stated that 539 of approximately 9,500 train stations across Japan have barriers.
 Of the Tokyo Metro stations, 78 of 179 have some type of platform barrier.

-In 2018, automatic platform gates will be installed on the Sōbu Rapid Line platforms at Shin-Koiwa.
-As these trains are 300 m long, it is believed that this will break the world record for the longest platform doors at East Tsim Sha Tsui station in Hong Kong.
+In 2018, automatic platform gates were installed on the Sōbu Rapid Line platforms at Shin-Koiwa.
+As the line's trains are 300 m long, the set of platform gates broke the world record for the longest platform doors at East Tsim Sha Tsui station in Hong Kong.

+In March 2023, the underground facilities at Osaka Station (nicknamed Ume-kita during planning and construction) opened.
+The platforms for the Haruka and Kuroshio limited express services have movable full-screen automated platform doors that cover the entire platform from the edge to the ceiling and such doors are the first of its kind.